Skip to main content

 Renters in California don’t have to choose between affordability and livability-at least not yet.
 A handful of inland markets still offer 1-bedroom apartments for $1,100–$1,200/month, saving you $8K–$12K per year compared to Los Angeles or San Francisco rents.

-But here’s the decision pressure: rent hikes are relentless.
-Even at just 3% annual rent growth, today’s $1,150 rental in Bakersfield could cost $1,325/month by 2027.
-That’s an extra $2,100+ per year gone to landlords instead of building your equity.
+But here’s the decision pressure: Rent increases can add up over time Even at just 3% annual rent growth, today’s $1,150 rental in Bakersfield could cost $1,325/month by 2027.
+That’s an additional housing cost over time. instead of building your equity.

 Bakersfield